OleHolmNielsen/Slurm_tools/README.md

 4. [showuserjobs](showuserjobs/) Print the current node status and batch jobs status broken down into userids.

-5. [showuserlimits](showuserlimits/) Printing Slurm resource user limits and usage.
+5. [showuserlimits](showuserlimits/) Print Slurm resource user limits and usage.

 6. [showpartitions](partitions/) Print a Slurm cluster partition status overview with 1 line per partition, and other tools.